 - Often in need of temporary housing while social services determines where to place them

 - Despair and hopelessness

-Our ministry takes shape through village outreach, orphanage outreach, camps, a Rescue Shelter and training conferences which all feed into our desire to lead orphans and at-risk youth into a relationship with Jesus Christ!
+Our ministry takes shape through village outreach, camps, a Rescue Shelter and foster/orphan group homes, training conferences and evangelism which all feed into our desire to lead orphans and at-risk youth into a relationship with Jesus Christ!